A novel Cosmic Filament catalogue from SDSS data: Validation of the catalogue

-The distribution of filament lengths of the catalogue, using the previous definition on Catalogue B, can be seen in \Cref{f:length}.
+Using this procedure, we obtain the distribution of filament lengths of filaments in Catalogue B, which can be seen in \Cref{f:length}.
 It is characterised by a redshift-dependent peak followed by a power-law decrease.
-This distribution is also observed in \citet{malavasi2020} (see their Figs. 18-22); their length distribution is almost exactly the same that our result for Block 1, even when the method they use to find filaments is completely different (i.e., $3D$ reconstruction with the DisPerSE scheme).
-For Blocks 2 and 3, at higher redshifts, we notice that there are fewer shorter filaments; this could be an observational effect (shorter filaments are more difficult to detect at higher redshifts) or a Physical effect (if, for example, filaments tend to fragment with time).
-We note that a similar effect has been observed in simulations: less densely populated simulations report longer filaments \citep{galarragaespinosa2020}; albeit these simulations report shorter filaments overall.
-More investigation is needed to further investigate these trends.
+This distribution is also observed in \citet{malavasi2020} (see their Figs. 18-22); the length distribution found by these latter authors is almost exactly the same as our result for Block 1, even though the method they use to find filaments is completely different (i.e. $3D$ reconstruction with the DisPerSE scheme).
+For Blocks 2 and 3, at higher redshifts, we notice that there are fewer shorter filaments; this could be an observational effect (shorter filaments are more difficult to detect at higher redshifts).
+We note that a similar effect has been observed in simulations: less densely populated simulations report longer filaments \citep{galarragaespinosa2020}; although these simulations report shorter filaments overall.
+Further investigation is needed to further investigate these trends.

 Finally, we also report the length distribution when imposing an additional threshold to the catalogue.
 The fainter lines in \Cref{f:length} represent the result when considering only points with associated uncertainty lower than \ang{0.8}.
 As expected, the number of shorter filaments decreases, which decreases the number of intersections, increasing the number of longer filaments.
-We note that this threshold provides a similar result than the produced from Method A, since this method is less sensitive to short filaments, as explained in \Cref{ss:comp}.
+We note that this threshold provides a similar result to that produced using Method A because this method is less sensitive to short filaments, as explained in \Cref{ss:comp}.